-A musician communicates persuasively with concert audiences not only through the music s/he performs, but also in oral presentations and via the written word.
-An artist’s perspective can help an audience to appreciate better the works and interpretation they are about to hear.
-They are, as such, a requirement for all performance projects with the exception of vocal quick study and repertoire exams.
+An artist’s perspective can help an audience appreciate better the works and interpretation they are about to hear.
+Therefore, program notes are a requirement for all performance projects, with the exception of vocal quick study and repertoire exams.

 Things to Consider: